kubernetes/website/docs/user-guide/volumes.md

 ## Resources

-The storage media (Disk, SSD, etc) of an `emptyDir` volume is determined by the medium of the filesystem holding the kubelet root dir (typically `/var/lib/kubelet`).
+The storage media (Disk, SSD, etc.) of an `emptyDir` volume is determined by the medium of the filesystem holding the kubelet root dir (typically `/var/lib/kubelet`).
 There is no limit on how much space an `emptyDir` or `hostPath` volume can consume, and no isolation between containers or between